A unified variational framework for the inverse Kohn-Sham problem: Variational Formulations of Inverse Kohn--Sham Theory

 At the schematic level, one considers an optimization problem of the form

 subject to the KS state equations \eqref{eq:ks_state} and the usual orbital orthonormality conditions.
-Here $\{\phi_i\}_{i=1}^N$ are the state variables, $v$ is the control variable, and $\mathcal J$ is typically a density-mismatch functional such as
+Here $\{\phi_i\}_{i=1}^N$ are the state variables, $v$ is the control variable, $\{\varepsilon_i\}$ are auxiliary state-equation unknowns, and $\mathcal J$ is typically a density-mismatch functional such as

-The key structural feature is that the KS equations remain explicitly visible as part of the constrained variational system.
+In this example, the tracked quantity is the density.
+The quadratic density-tracking objective is the least-squares realization of the density-reproduction condition once the KS equations are retained as hard state constraints, and it selects a metric on density residuals.
+In an attainable regime, zero-residual minimizers recover exact density matching; otherwise, the formulation identifies the closest representable density in the chosen metric.
+The metric is therefore part of the numerical realization rather than an intrinsic feature of exact DFT.

+Equivalently, if $C[\{\phi_i\}]=\rho-\rho_{\mathrm{tar}}$, then exact inversion corresponds to $C=0$, whereas the tracking formulation minimizes $\frac12\|C\|_K^2$.
+The Euler--Lagrange equations of the tracking problem do not impose $C=0$ as a hard constraint; instead, the density residual enters the adjoint equation through the variational derivative of the objective.
+Thus density matching is treated as an objective-level zero-residual condition, while the KS equations remain explicit state constraints.

-Unlike Wu--Yang, this approach does not eliminate the state variables in favor of a potential-only optimization.
-Unlike ZMP, it does not replace the hard state relation by a finite-penalty surrogate.
-Instead, it keeps the relevant state equations visible throughout the optimization.
+Unlike Wu--Yang, this approach does not reduce the problem to a potential-only outer optimization.
+Unlike ZMP, it does not derive the state equations from a density-penalized orbital functional.
+Instead, it treats the orbitals, orbital energies, and potential within an explicit state--control formulation.

 To derive first-order optimality conditions, one introduces adjoint variables $\{p_i\}_{i=1}^N$ and forms a control Lagrangian